Bioconductor/bioconductor.org/content/help/newsletters/2015_October.md

 illustrated the problem in a timely fashion; stepping through the code a line at a time and noticing that one function call took inordinately long; understanding the small section of code that caused problems;
-and identifying a vectorized alterantive.
+and identifying a vectorized alternative.

 We may not all see such drastic improvements but take home is that these functions are worth knowing about and implementing when